markingstone/gor.js/README.md

 ## How everything works?

-Let start digging into the Gor.js structure and machinery.
+Let take a closer look at the Gor.js structure and machinery.

 ### Project Structure